woltapp/react-geoinput/README.md

 separately, since address is the arbitrary string typed by user and location is the accurate exact geolocation.

-`DefaultInput` exists to get you quickly started with the library.
+`DefaultGeoInput` exists to get you quickly started with the library.
 It contains opinionated styles and structure, which is a good starting point.
 If it works for you, you can customize it via the props, otherwise you can use it simply as a starting point to create your own completely custom input component.
-`DefaultInput` uses `GeoAddressInput` underneath to provide the bare-bones input with predictions (=suggestions).
+`DefaultGeoInput` uses `GeoAddressInput` underneath to provide the bare-bones input with predictions (=suggestions).

 `GeoAddressInput` is provided as a convenience component, which simply maps